xwmx/nb/README.md

   notes open

 Description:
-  Open the current notebook in your file browser, explorer, or finder.
+  Open the notebook directory in your file browser, explorer, or finder.
 ```

 #### `remote`